mavryk-network/mavryk-protocol/docs/alpha/sapling.rst

 to expose it through the environment that sandboxes the protocol.
-The changes under :src:`src/lib_protocol_environment` are simple but very relevant as any change of the environment requires a manual update of the Tezos node.
+The changes under :src:`src/lib_protocol_environment` are simple but very relevant as any change of the environment requires a manual update of the Mavryk node.
 These changes are part of version V1 of the environment while protocols 000 to 006 depends on version V0.

-There are two main changes to Tezos' economic protocol, the storage for Sapling and the addition of ``SAPLING_VERIFY_UPDATE`` to the Michelson interpreter.
+There are two main changes to Mavryk' economic protocol, the storage for Sapling and the addition of ``SAPLING_VERIFY_UPDATE`` to the Michelson interpreter.